– Satyakam Ray

 Infused with a false sense of Nationalism and total ignorance about data privacy concerns, many argue that data privacy is a matter of personal choice as we tend to share everything on social media platforms without overthinking.
 Their point of view is correct whimsically though it pertains to our carelessness while dealing with sensitive private data sharing.

 - Identity theft is possible in surveillance, where one individual loses his proof of existence in a fancy digital utopia.
 It reduces the scope of citizens’ privacy to a new low.

 - Political interference and influence can quickly be done with the tools available, thereby undermining the true essence of democracy.

 - Serious violation of human rights is a by-product of surveillance Nationalism, where every dissenting voice can be suppressed quickly by employing digital snooping.

 - A totalitarian autocracy can be built under the garb of thriving democracy with pangs of surveillance nationalism.

-- Educating the general mass about data privacy, what to share, or what not to is the preemptive approach to prevent any data breach; however, the strong may be influenced by nationalism.
+- Educating the general public about data privacy, what to share, or what not to is the preemptive approach to prevent data breaches; however, the strong may be influenced by Nationalism.

 - Knowing personal rights and responsibilities towards the nation is the primary job of every citizen.
 Digital literacy, suffused with rationality, is of paramount importance.